inmanturbo/NoobCatalog/testing/mymediaforalexa/0.0.1/app-readme.md

-This is the multi-platform Docker image for My Media for Alexa - https://www.mymediaalexa.com .
+This is the multi-platform Docker image for My Media for Alexa.

-This App is supplied by TrueCharts, for more information visit the manual: https://truecharts.org/charts/stable/cloudflared
+This App is supplied by TrueCharts, for more information visit the manual: <https://truecharts.org/charts/stable/cloudflared>

 ---